 Chapter 7.
 Diagnosing and correcting problems with GFS2 file systems

-This section provides information about some common GFS2 issues and how to address them.
+The following procedures describe some common GFS2 issues and provide information on how to address them.

 7.2.
 GFS2 file system hangs and requires reboot of one node

 If your GFS2 file system hangs and does not return commands run against it, but rebooting one specific node returns the system to normal, this may be indicative of a locking problem or bug.
 Should this occur, gather GFS2 data during one of these occurences and open a support ticket with Red Hat Support, as described in Gathering GFS2 data for troubleshooting.

 7.3.
 GFS2 file system hangs and requires reboot of all nodes

 If your GFS2 file system hangs and does not return commands run against it, requiring that you reboot all nodes in the cluster before using it, check for the following issues.

 - You may have had a failed fence.
 GFS2 file systems will freeze to ensure data integrity in the event of a failed fence.
 Check the messages logs to see if there are any failed fences at the time of the hang.
 Ensure that fencing is configured correctly.